No, it is not.

 - Reduce allergy symptoms due to bad air such as sneezing, coughing, headache, nausea, dry eyes, itchy skin, sore throat, poor memory, dizziness, and fatigue.

-- Reduces dust and dust mites buildup in a home so less house chores and vacuuming is needed.
+- Reduces dust and dust mites buildup in a home so fewer house chores and vacuuming is needed.

 - Halt the growth and spread of airborne pathogens like mold, mildew around the house.